 - The commissioners will visit the property, hear testimony, and hold hearings to determine compensation.

 - If the property owner is still not satisfied with the compensation, he or she can appeal within 30 days and the case will be heard by a jury.

 Acquiring properties via eminent domain is no picnic for the government either, as some cases can cause project delays and become costly.
 The NCDOT makes every effort to minimize the number of homes and businesses affected by its projects, but sometimes this is simply not possible.
 Fortunately, the NCDOT offers relocation assistance for residents and businesses displaced by eminent domain.
 This assistance can come in the form of rent payments, moving costs, storage fees, etc. An eminent domain lawyer can assist you in determining the type of assistance you are qualified to receive.

 Eminent Domain Lawyer in Raleigh

 If your property lies in or near the land needed for the I-40 Widening Project from Southeast Raleigh to Clayton, or near I-40 between I-440 to Lake Wheeler Road in Southwest Raleigh, the NCDOT may acquire it using eminent domain.
 In some cases, you may eligible for more than simply the cost of your land.
 The experienced eminent domain lawyers of Kirk, Kirk, Howell, Cutler & Thomas, LLP will review your case and help you receive just compensation, as well as any related assistance funds in which you are entitled.
 In some cases, you may be eligible for compensation for business losses as well.

-If you have already been contacted by a Right of Way agent regarding this project, call our Raleigh law firm immediately at (919) 615-2473 or complete the form below.
+If you have already been contacted by a Right of Way agent regarding this project, call our Raleigh law firm immediately at (919) 615-2473 or complete the form below to speak with us about eminent domain and land condemnation.
 We will guide you through the process and ensure that you are fairly compensated for your time, property, and any other associated costs.